Odfjell: Seasonally weaker 3Q19

 Odfjell took delivery of the company’s first super-segregator newbuilding (49,000 dwt) from Hudong during the quarter, which is the largest stainless steel chemical tanker ever built.
 The second newbuilding is scheduled for delivery in November and the third in February 2020.
 In total, 7 vessels should be delivered by end-2020.
 On the IMO-2020 side, the technical operations are progressing according to plan, while the renewed contracts include the bunker adjustment clause in relation to increased prices.

-Following the positive long term markets development expectations, we are likely to reiterate our Buy recommendation for the stock with little changes to estimates.
+Following positive long term markets development expectations and historically profitable Terminal sales that signal likely gains related to terminals in China, we reiterate our Buy recommendation for the stock with little changes to estimates.

 Source: Norne Research